Symplectic realizations of holomorphic Poisson manifolds: Symplectic-Nijenhuis Local Groupoids

 The following theorem is due to Sti\'enon--Xu \cite{MR2276462}.

-\begin{theorem}\mbox{} \begin{itemize} \item [(i)] The unit space of a symplectic Nijenhuis local groupoid is a Poisson--Nijenhuis manifold. \item [(ii)] Given a Poisson--Nijenhuis manifold $(M, \pi, N)$, there is a unique, up to isomorphism, symplectic Nijenhuis local groupoid whose induced Poisson--Nijenhuis structure on the unit space is $(M, \pi, N)$. \end{itemize} In other words, there is one-one correspondence between Poisson--Nijenhuis manifolds and symplectic Nijenhuis local groupoids. \end{theorem}

-Let us briefly sketch a proof of Theorem \ref{thm:symplectic-nijenhuis-groupoids}, which will be needed in the future.
+\begin{theorem}\mbox{} \begin{itemize} \item [(i)] The unit space of a symplectic-Nijenhuis local groupoid inherits an induced Poisson--Nijenhuis manifold structure. \item [(ii)] Given a Poisson--Nijenhuis manifold $(M, \pi, N)$, there is a unique, up to isomorphisms, symplectic--Nijenhuis local groupoid whose induced Poisson--Nijenhuis structure on the unit space is $(M, \pi, N)$. \end{itemize} In other words, there is a one-to-one correspondence between Poisson--Nijenhuis manifolds and symplectic-Nijenhuis local groupoids. \end{theorem} We will sketch a proof of this theorem since we will need some intermediate results for our argument later on (see Proposition \ref{pro:Zurich}), which seem to not have appeared in the literature.